KarAshutosh/karashutosh.github.io/blogs/blog4.md

     ![Pickle Rick unveiled](media/blog4/steganography_pickle-rick.png)

 6. Visit [http://localhost:3000/#/contact](http://localhost:3000/#/contact)
-7. Submit your feedback containing the name `Pickle Rick` (case doesn’t matter) to solve this challenge.
+7. Submit your feedback containing the name `Pickle Rick` (case doesn't matter) to solve this challenge.

 ### **Inform the shop about a typosquatting trick it has been a victim of**

-1. Solve the [Access a developer’s forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_developers_forgotten_backup_file) challenge and open the `package.json.bak` file
+1. Solve the [Access a developer's forgotten backup file](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_developers_forgotten_backup_file) challenge and open the `package.json.bak` file
 2. Scrutinizing each entry in the `dependencies` list you will at some point get to `epilogue-js`, the overview page of which gives away that you find the culprit at [https://www.npmjs.com/package/epilogue-js](https://www.npmjs.com/package/epilogue-js)

     ![epilogue-js on NPM](media/blog4/npm_epilogue-js.png)